open-power/skiboot/doc/xive.rst

 * report_cl_pair: This is the real address of the reporting cache line pair for that VP or 0 to disable.

+    .. note:: When disabling a VP, all other VP settings are lost.

 OPAL_XIVE_ALLOCATE_IRQ
 ^^^^^^^^^^^^^^^^^^^^^^